 New for the 2018/19 season is Liptov Lodge just round the corner from the Propaganda chalets in Bodice.
 This chalet was rebuilt in traditional stonework by a great Irish & Slovak couple and offers a fantastic welcome plus an honesty bar within the property.
 It’s run on a self-catered basis and I bet they would be interested in having pre-made meals delivered to their ski chalet when ski delivery companies expand out of France.

-Or you can base yourself in the town of Liptovsky Mikulas stayed in the modern and really great value Hotel Villa Bianca in the great nearby town of Liptovsky Mikulas, just a 20 minute trip to the slopes which also has great activities for non-skiers.
+We stayed in the modern and really great value Hotel Villa Bianca in the great nearby place of Liptovsky Mikulas, just a 20 minute trip to the slopes which also has great activities for non-skiers.
 Liptov has a great cafe/bar scene with both Aurelica Coffee and Karma Coffee serving up mouth-watering shots in Instagram every day, plus a fantastic burger restaurant Restart Burger, where the locals go.

 CHECK OUT LIVE JASNA DEALS

 Jasna in the low tatras of Slovakia is close to the town of Liptovsky Mikulas which has a wonderful coffee shop scene, a multiplex cinema and a modern shopping centre.
 But the biggest attraction is the largest water park in the country Tatralandia , which is a tropical paradise for children and adults alike, and has a hot thermal outdoor pool, a pool with a swim-up cocktail bar and an indoor surfing simulator.

 Also on the road between the ski resort of Jasna and the town is a world famous Ice Cave of Liberty at Demanovska and a 45 minute tour leads you through wide river corridors filled with stalactites, stalagmites or ice columns.